Skip to content

 Find a list of current groups

-Group Supervision and Training.
+Group Supervision and Training

-Weekly, one-hour individual supervision for each group lead by the intern.
-Supervision may include group skills development, conceptualization, group development, co-leadership processing, use of self in group therapy, etc. If an intern's co-leader is a staff member, the staff member serves as the intern's supervisor.
+Supervision may include group skills development, conceptualization, co-leadership processing, use of self in group interventions, etc. If an intern's co-facilitator is a staff member, the staff member serves as the intern's supervisor.
 If an intern's co-leader is another trainee, a staff member serves as the supervisor for both trainees.

 Austin Group Psychotherapy Society